-Through this activity, new non-elderly and non-disabled households admitted to the Housing Choice Voucher program from HACSB's waiting list are provided with up to five years of housing assistance, with the possibility for extension through a hardship exception that may provide up to two years of additional assistance.
+Through this activity, new non-elderly and non-disabled households admitted to the Housing Choice Voucher program from HACSB's waiting list are provided with up to five years of housing assistance, plus a possible extension of up to two years.
+During the term of assistance, the family's housing subsidy is set at 50% of the applicable payment standard for the unit selected by the family.
+An intake hardship exemption is available for extremely low-income and the hardest to house families for up to two years as described below.